Susan A. Carleson, Chairman/CEO

 He has participated in numerous Supreme Court cases, and lectured and debated at over seventy law schools nationwide.
 A national bestselling author, his most recent book is Resurgent: How Constitutional Conservatism Can Save America, published by Simon & Schuster.
 He received his bachelor’s degree from the University of Notre Dame, studied history at Arizona State University, earned his law degree from George Mason University, and served as a law clerk to Judge Alice Batchelder on the U.S. Court of Appeals for the Sixth Circuit.

 Robert H. Knight, Senior Fellow

 Robert H. Knight is a Senior Fellow with the American Civil Rights Union.
 He was a journalist for 15 years, including seven as an editor and writer at the Los Angeles Times.
-A regular weekly columnist for the Washington Times, Townhall.com and OneNewsNow.com, he has a B.S. and an M.A. in Political Science from American University, and was a Media Fellow in 1989-1990 at the Hoover Institution, Stanford University.
-He held senior positions with the Heritage Foundation, Family Research Council, Concerned Women for America, Media Research Center, and Coral Ridge Ministries (now Truth in Action).
+A regular weekly columnist for the Washington Times, Townhall.com and OneNewsNow.com, he has a B.S. and an M.A. in Political Science from American University, and was a Media Fellow at the Hoover Institution, Stanford University.
+He held senior positions with the Heritage Foundation, Family Research Council, Concerned Women for America, Media Research Center, and Coral Ridge Ministries (now D. James Kennedy Ministries).
 He has authored five books, co-authored another, and written hundreds of reports and articles, and appeared on nearly all major TV and radio news and talk programs.